THINGS WE DO

 What is Laparoscopic (Keyhole) Surgery?

-Laparoscopic surgical procedures cause less surgical stress and up to 65% less post-operative pain than a traditional open abdominal surgical procedure.
+Laparoscopic surgical procedures cause less surgical stress and up to 65% less post-operative pain than a traditional open abdominal surgical procedure and over 50% fewer postoperative complications compared with other surgical techniques..
 This means less pain and a faster recovery for your pet.

 Untitled design (2).png